|

 SWCPC 603 E2-6

-unidentified travel spots, grand opening of the Texas Tech Library Development Office in
+Scotland, unidentified travel spots, grand opening of the Texas Tech Library

-1984 with unidentified people socializing, David Murrah's grandchildren and family
+Development Office in 1984 with unidentified people socializing, David Murrah's

-than fifteen years (1970s-1996).
-He was also a historian who specialized in ranching in
+more than fifteen years (1970s-1996).
+He was also a historian who specialized in

 Murrah, David J.